Our top tips for writing to your MP

 3. Share the issue and make it personal

 Tell them how the issue you’re writing to them about affects you, or someone you know.
-To introduce the issue, you could mention the Ramblers and our research into the number of stiles on public paths, but it’s personal experience that will make your letter stand out.

-One of our volunteers recently shared two stories that helped him better understand the importance of replacing stiles with more accessible options.
+For instance, one of our volunteers recently shared two stories that helped him better understand the importance of replacing stiles with more accessible options.
 Stories like these are powerful:

 -